ipatch/homebrew-us-05/README.md

 ### Working with Qemu

-To install qemu from the homebrew 🍺 repo
+To install Qemu from this homebrew 🍺 repo

 ```shell
 brew install ipatch/homebrew-us-05/qemu \